MeganMFisher/reviewByWeek/week4/day4Answers.md

-// MODULE PATTERN --- Allows us to use public and private methods & variables along with shielding parts of our code from the global scope.
-// Example: Private function invoked by the public one.
+// MODULE PATTERN

+// What is the module pattern?

+// Write an example of the module pattern?

 // Create a calculator using closures and the module pattern.

-// Create a bank account where you can add and remove funds.